Carole Samaha: Early life

 Samaha was born on July 25, 1972, in Beirut to Antoine Samaha from Khenchara, Metn, a direct relative of Lebanese politician Shafik Mebarak Samaha (who left Zahlé, Lebanon for Colombia at the beginning of the 20th century) and Nouhad Hawi from Dhour El Choueir, Metn.
 Through the former, she is also related to Shafik Mebarak, nephew of Shakira.
 She has two brothers.
 Her parents supported different political factions, and according to Samaha that fact made her become "more open" to the different views of people, learning a great deal from that experience.

 Personal life

 On November 1, 2013, Samaha married Walid Mustafa, an Egyptian businessman, in a civil ceremony in Limassol, Cyprus, following an 18-month courtship and short engagement.
 On August 31, 2015, Carole Samaha gave birth to a baby girl, Tala.
 She is a Maronite Christian.
-She holds both Lebanese and Egyptian citizenships, and since 2014 has been residing in Egypt with her husband.
+She holds both Lebanese and Egyptian citizenships, and in 2014 she began residing in Egypt with her late husband.